PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ### encryptPrivateKey

-This service is used to encrypt Private key, user can also encrypt normal string using AES encryption.
+This service is used to encrypt Private key, the user can also encrypt a normal string using AES encryption.

 > Parameters
   * key — {string} key to encrypt.